TheProGrammar/password-generator/README.md

 ## Contribution

 Feel free to contribute to this project.
-All tips and contributions are welcomed.
+All opinions and contributions are welcome.

 ## Author

 This app was made by me, Miroslav Mali.
-If you want to contact me, you can send me mixlaproduction@gmail.com.
+You can contact me at mixlaproduction@gmail.com.

 ## Credits

-App UI design ideas inspired by variety of UI images from google.
+The app UI design ideas inspired by variety of UI images from google.